kvnn/Renaissance2030/README.md

 Tribes
 --------------

-## Background
+## Beliefs
-1. By 2030 people will need herd protections from the internet,governments and corporations
+1. Individuals are vulnerable to the internet, governments and large entitites (like corporations) in many known and unknown ways
-2. Bitcoin gives people the ability to transaction privately, without middle-men and to pool their capital for efficiency and for herd protection
+2. Cryptography and technology allow people to gain herd-protection from the internet, government and large entitites
-3.
+3. Bitcoin

 ## Examples